tennisi/Tennisi.Xunit.ParallelTestFramework/Tennisi.Xunit/TestParallelizationAttribute/TestParallelizationAttribute.md

 ---

-# TestParallelizationAttribute constructor (3 of 3)
+# TestParallelizationAttribute constructor (3 of 5)

-Initializes a new instance of the [`TestParallelizationAttribute`](../TestParallelizationAttribute.md) class.
+Initializes a new instance of the [`TestParallelizationAttribute`](../TestParallelizationAttribute.md) class with a string parallelization setting and degree.

 ```csharp
 public TestParallelizationAttribute(string enabled)